Beating hard water: best shampoos, soaps & hair tips

 Ion’s shampoo to use with hard water adds a stunning amount of both shine and moisture to your exhausted locks.
 Similar to Malibu, it should fare well with colored hair and help you keep its extravagance.

-Unlike the other two, you can safely use this purifying + clarifying shampoo more often – even daily.
+Unlike the other two, this shampoo may be the best daily shampoo for hard water: you can safely use this purifying + clarifying shampoo more often – even daily.

 To me, soothing your locks with it 3 or 4 times per week should be a good dosage anyways.